-In contrast to a traditional film school or art school model, the Department of Screen Arts & Cultures offers a well-conceived integration of critical studies and creative production in film, television, and new media within a large world-class university.
+In contrast to a traditional film school or art school model, the Department of Screen Arts & Cultures integrates critical studies and creative production in film, television, and new media within a large world-class university.
 Within this department, students can elect courses in studies, production, and/or screenwriting.

 Screen Arts & Cultures is one of the 75 academic units in the College of Literature, Science, and the Arts (LSA).
-If you are interested in majoring in Screen Arts & Cultures, you must first apply to LSA and be accepted into the college.
-At that point, you may then begin taking our classes.
+Students interested in majoring in Screen Arts & Cultures must first apply to LSA and be accepted into the college.
+At that point, they may begin taking our classes.

 Our Undergraduates in Action

 SAC 401 Visits Stadium to Prep for Documentary

 SAC 401: "The Big House Project," taught by Markus Nornes, Terri Sarris, and visiting filmmaker Kazuhiro Soda, made a scouting visit to Michigan Stadium during the Colorado-Michigan game on September 17, 2016, in preparation for a direct-cinema style documentary the class is making on The Big House.
 With the gracious hosting of Associate Athletic Director Kurt Svoboda, students visited the press box, control room, early morning locker room, the field, and many other spaces before, during, and after the game.